 Dear Incoming Students,

-Welcome to Starr King School for the Ministry!
-My name is Zebulon Armstrong-Green and I am the Student Body President for the 2015-16 academic year.
-It is a great pleasure to greet you as you begin your studies at SKSM.
-I look forward to getting to know all of you better.
+It’s my honor to welcome you to Starr King School for the Ministry!
+My name is Raphael Mills Warner and I am the Student Body President for the academic year of 2016-2017.

 Student Body Dues